 Additional steps for C++ Builder

 •New C++ projects are created without a resource (.RES) file.
-As a result project has no default Icon.
+As a result, the project has no default Icon.
 This issue will be fixed in next releases.

 •Combo VCL/ISAPI projects are not supported for C++ Builder.

-•It is recommended to build your C++ Builder app without Run Time Packages.
-You must statically link all libs and create a single EXE.
-You can also use default mode which uses runtime packages by default.
-If you want to build your application in this mode then please read section Runtime Packages & C++ Builder.
+•It is recommended to build your C++ Builder app without Run-Time Packages.
+You must statically link all libraries and create a single EXE.
+You can also use the default mode which uses run-time packages by default.
+If you want to build your application in this mode, then please read section Run-time Packages & C++ Builder.

 Additional steps for C++ Builder 64-bit target (C++ Builder XE3 and later)

-In order to compile your application for 64-bit platform additional steps must be taken:
+In order to compile your application for the 64-bit platform, some additional steps must be taken:

 •Once again build all packages, so all required libraries for 64-Bit compilation and linking will be generated.